Burns, Cpl. William E. Jr.

 In May 1944, his father received another letter from the War Department that stated that Bill’s status would remain at Missing in Action.

-=I AM DEEPLY DISTRESSED TO INFORM YOU REPORT JUST RECEIVED STATES YOUR SON CORPORAL WILLIA E. BURNS JR. WHO PREVIOUSLY REPORTED AS MISSING IN ACTION DIED 3 JULY 1942 IN A JAPANESE PRISONER OF WAR CAMP IN THE PHILIPPINE ISLANDS AS A RESULT OF YELLOW JAUNDICE PERIOD THE SECRETARY OF WAR ASKS THAT I EXPRESS HIS DEEP SYMPATHY IN YOUR LOSS AND HIS REGRET THAT THE UNAVOIDABLE CIRCUMSTANCES MADE NECESSARY THE UNUSUAL LAPSE OF THE TIME OF REPORTING YOUR SONS DEATH TO YOU CONFIRMING LETTER TO FOLLOW=
+=I AM DEEPLY DISTRESSED TO INFORM YOU REPORT JUST RECEIVED STATES YOUR SON CORPORAL WILLIA E. BURNS JR. WHO PREVIOUSLY REPORTED AS MISSING IN ACTION DIED THREE JULY NINETEEN FORTY TWO IN A JAPANESE PRISONER OF WAR CAMP IN THE PHILIPPINE ISLANDS AS A RESULT OF MALARIA PERIOD THE SECRETARY OF WAR ASKS THAT I EXPRESS HIS DEEP SYMPATHY IN YOUR LOSS AND HIS REGRET THAT THE UNAVOIDABLE CIRCUMSTANCES MADE NECESSARY THE UNUSUAL LAPSE OF THE TIME OF REPORTING YOUR SONS DEATH TO YOU CONFIRMING LETTER TO FOLLOW=

 A memorial service for Cpl.
 William E. Burns Jr. was held at Proviso Township High School on June 24, 1945, during which he was posthumously awarded the Bronze Star.
 During the presentation at Proviso Township High School, in the school’s auditorium, the citation was read.
 It said, “For valor and heroic achievement in connection with the military operations against the enemy on Bataan, Philippine Islands, 8/9 April 1942.
 Corporal Burns made numerous trips to the front units during the above period delivering messages and guiding messengers while a heavy enemy attack was in progress.
 His utter disregard of personal danger in the performance of his duties under artillery and machine-gun fire and aerial bombing was an inspiration to all with whom he came in contact.”

-During the dedication of the memorial to B Company, on May 17, 1959, Cpl.
-William E. Burns Jr.’s father received his Silver Star for meritorious achievement and gallantry in action for his driving that saved the lives of Gen. King’s staff officers.
+During the dedication of the memorial to B Company, on May 17, 1949, in Maywood, Illinois, Cpl.
+William E. Burns Jr.’s father received his Silver Star for meritorious achievement and gallantry in action for his driving that saved the lives of Gen. King’s staff officers while they were making their way to negotiate the surrender of Bataan.

 BurnsWG